elsewhencode/project-guidelines/README.md

 ```

-#### 10.8.1 Tools
+#### 9.8.1 Tools
-There are lots of open source tools for good documentation like [API Blueprint | API Blueprint](https://apiblueprint.org/), Swagger , ENUNCIATE and Miredot, which enable client and documentation systems to update at the same pace as the server.
+There are lots of open source tools for good documentation such as [API Blueprint](https://apiblueprint.org/), Swagger , ENUNCIATE and Miredot, which can be used.

-## 11. Licensing <a name="licensing"></a>
+## 10. Licensing <a name="licensing"></a>
 Make sure you use resources that you have the rights to use.
 If you use libraries, remember to look for MIT, Apache or BSD but if you modify them, then take a look into licence details.
-Copyrighted images and videos also could cause legal problems.
+Copyrighted images and videos may cause legal problems.

 ---